Tips From Former Smokers

 We are deeply saddened to announce the passing of Terrie Hall – a true American hero.
 Terrie appeared in ads run by CDC for the Tips From Former Smokers media campaign, which encouraged several million smokers to try to quit.
-Terrie died on September 16th from the effects of the cancer caused by the cigarette smoking she began in high school.
+Terrie died on September 16, 2013 from the effects of the cancer caused by the cigarette smoking she began in high school.
 Treating her cancer required multiple surgeries over the years, including the loss of her voice box, leaving a hole in her throat.
-This summer the cancer spread to her brain, and despite radiation and surgery, the cancer spread further.
+In her last summer the cancer spread to her brain, and despite radiation and surgery, the cancer spread further.

 Our heartfelt condolences go to Terrie's family and friends, along with our promise that her legacy lives on, inspiring us toward the goal of rapidly ending the death and suffering caused by smoking in America.

 Visit http://www.cdc.gov/tobacco/campaign/tips/ for more information and video stories from the real people involved.

 Bill is angry with himself that he ever accepted that first cigarette.
 "When I was 15, I started smoking.
 It was a stupid thing I wish I could take back."
 Bill has diabetes.
 He learned the hard way that smoking makes diabetes harder to control.
 At 37, Bill went blind in his left eye from a detached retina—damage to the inner lining of the eye.
 He also had kidney failure.
 Two years later, he had his leg amputated due to poor circulation—made worse from smoking.
 "I lost my leg, and that's when I quit," he says.